- A primary reason for hiring the major SAP consulting firms is for political insurance.

 The Nature of Government Contracts

-The uncompetitive nature of the government contracting process for IT services is absolutely not unique to the government.
+The uncompetitive nature of the government contracting process for IT services is not unique to the government.
 These same consulting firms that sell to the public sector also sell to the private sector.
-This point was missed by pro-private sector or pro “free market” voices, who assigned blame for the botched HealthCare.gov website on the fact that it was a government project.
-However, these voices emanated from entities that either did not understand how the system works, or knew but was deliberately providing misleading information in their statements.
+This point was missed by the pro-private sector or pro “free market” voices, who assigned blame for the botched HealthCare.gov website because it was a government project.
+However, these voices emanated from entities that either did not understand how the system works or knew but were deliberately providing misleading information in their statements.
 CGI is a private company, not a government entity.

-Secondly, botched IT implementations are incredibly common in the private sector, just as they are in the public sector.
-Certainly, the project’s overseeing agency, the Department of Health and Human Services, put the project in a difficult situation by not completing the requirements in a way that gave CGI enough time to complete the web site’s creation, however, many private sector companies that I have worked for have been guilty of doing the same thing on a very frequent basis.
-In fact, I cannot recall a project where the complaint was not made at some point during the endeavor that either the requirements took to long to gather, or when they were gathered they were either incomplete or not sufficiently documented.
+Secondly, botched IT implementations are widespread in the private sector, just as they are in the public sector.
+Indeed, the project’s overseeing agency, the Department of Health and Human Services placed the project in a difficult situation by not completing the requirements in a way that gave CGI enough time to complete the website’s creation.
+Many private sector companies that I have worked for have been guilty of doing the same thing regularly.
+I cannot recall a project where the complaint was not made at some point during the endeavor that either the requirements took too long to gather or when they were collected, they were either incomplete or not sufficiently documented.

 Changing the IT Procurement Approach

-The unfortunate fact is that who one knows is far more important than the firm’s performance in acquiring IT contracts.
-Both the government and the private sector could receive much better values by changing their IT procurement approach, and they could do so very easily, and one of the easiest ways is to simply stop awarding contracts to large consulting companies as prime contractors.
-They could replace them by simply building their own teams of contractors, or hiring smaller consulting firms, but they choose to drive most of the business to the giant consulting firms.
-Smaller firms and independent contractors are more motivated to provide good work because they do not have the brand names and lobbying/sales muscle to repeatedly obtain contracts after not performing on previous contracts.
+The unfortunate fact is that who one knows is far more important than its performance in acquiring IT contracts.
+Both the government and the private sector could receive much better values by changing their IT procurement approach, and they could do so very easily.
+One of the easiest ways is to simply stop awarding contracts to large consulting companies as prime contractors.
+They could replace them by merely building their teams of contractors or hiring smaller consulting firms, but they choose to drive most of the business to the giant consulting firms.
+Smaller firms and independent contractors are more motivated to provide suitable work because they do not have the brand names and lobbying/sales muscle to obtain contracts after not performing on previous contracts repeatedly.

 The Reality of Setting Up Prime Contractors

-While it might be a nice idea to hire a prime contractor, often a massive consulting conglomerate, and let them hire subcontractors – but it does not work for software implementations.
-This strategy is frequently deployed, but as with any strategy that one is relying upon to reduce risk it is important to ask the question as to whether the evidence actually exists that it is true.
+While it might be an excellent idea to hire a prime contractor, often a massive consulting conglomerate, and let them hire subcontractors – but it does not work for software implementations.
+This strategy is frequently deployed, but as with any strategy that one is relying upon to reduce risk, it is vital to ask the question as to whether the evidence exists that it is true.
 Here are the well-documented reasons why the prime contractor model is flawed:

-- Lack of Disclosure: The large consulting companies have a large number of partnerships and arrangements that work against their client’s interests, but that their clients never know about.
+- Lack of Disclosure: The large consulting companies have many partnerships and arrangements that work against their client’s interests but that their clients never know.
 When one has a financial relationship with another entity that could work against the interests of one’s client, that relationship is supposed to be disclosed.
-However, with the major consulting companies these relationships are never disclosed.
+However, with major consulting companies, these relationships are never revealed.
 Larger consulting companies have more of these financial relationships than smaller consulting companies, making their advice quite dubious as to its accuracy.

-- Legal Contracts Overprotect the Prime Contractor: The end client receives precious little risk mitigation benefit because the legal contracts are written by the prime contractor essentially remove themselves from legal liability.
-Major consulting companies are so habituated to dissatisfied clients that they have how to manage them down to a science, including the legal aspect.
+- Legal Contracts Overprotect the Prime Contractor: The end client receives precious little risk mitigation benefit because the prime contractor writes the legal contracts, essentially remove themselves from legal liability.
+Major consulting companies are so habituated to dissatisfied clients that they can manage them down to a science, including the legal aspect.

-The competition between the SAP consulting firms is within a very narrow context, and mostly not what is good for customers.
-If one chooses Deloitte or Accenture there is little practical difference in the quality of information that the customer receives.
-There are differences among technical skills, but particularly the language skills and organizational skills with the Indian firms being worse than the US/Europe heritage firms, but on the other hand the US/Europe heritage firms are considerably more expensive.
+The competition between the SAP consulting firms is within a very narrow context and mostly not right for customers.
+If one chooses Deloitte or Accenture, there is little practical difference in the quality of information that the customer receives.
+There are differences among technical skills, particularly language skills and organizational skills, with the Indian firms being worse than the US/Europe heritage firms.
+On the other hand, the US/Europe heritage firms are considerably more expensive.

-The prime contractor model is durable and widely deployed, however, there is no evidence that using a prime contractor reduces risk, and in fact, there is considerable evidence that it does not.
-Buyers should replace simplistic platitudes such as “one throat to choke,” with an actual analysis of the evidence into the history of the prime contractor model.
+The prime contractor model is durable and widely deployed.
+However, there is no evidence that using a prime contractor reduces risk, and in fact, there is considerable evidence that it does not.
+Buyers should replace simplistic platitudes such as “one throat to choke” with an actual analysis of the evidence into the history of the prime contractor model.
 If they do, they will find that this model actually increases risk.
 Managing IT projects is not something that can be outsourced.
-A successful model is one where the buyer takes an active management role in the project but hires the necessary expertise that they do not have in-house.
+A successful model is when the buyer takes an active management role in the project but hires the necessary expertise that they do not have in-house.

 The Cost of “Political Insurance”

-The political insurance that decision makers obtain from selecting one of the major SAP consulting firms does exist, but it comes at an enormous cost, and not only greatly increases the costs of implementation, but also increases the risk of failure.
-Therefore, while perhaps functional for the decision maker, it is dysfunctional for the companies that end up paying the consulting bill.
+The political insurance that decision-makers obtain from selecting one of the major SAP consulting firms do exist.
+But it comes at an enormous cost and not only dramatically increases the costs of implementation but also increases the risk of failure.
+Therefore, while perhaps functional for the decision-maker, it is dysfunctional for the companies that pay the consulting bill.

 The Problem: Tolerating False Information

-The intent of the lying is to be able to charge more for things that are often not true and to cover up previous lies that were told to try to sell or otherwise influence.
-Many customers seem to have a problem processing that they are being continually lied to by these companies.
+The lying intends to charge more for things that are often not true and cover up previous lies told to try to sell or otherwise influence.
+Many customers seem to have a problem processing that they are continually lied to by these companies.